 - If you are a dependent student who depends entirely upon your parent(s) for support and payment of your expenses, if they have been negatively impacted by the pandemic, you may also consider yourself to be; this also holds true for impacted spouses

-Students seeking to apply for this funding, should obtain and return the application, along with documentation, via email, from email@example.com, or at the front desk of the College.
+Students seeking to apply for this funding, should obtain and return the application, along with documentation, via email, from firstname.lastname@example.org, or at the front desk of the College.
 The application looks like this:

 The Federal government, under the Coronavirus Aid, Relief and Economic Security (CARES) Act, specifically from the Higher Education Emergency Relief Fund (HEERF), has made available funding to be awarded to students, who have been negatively impacted by the Coronavirus/COVID – 19 global pandemic.